RaffaeleBianc0/pfpeek/README.md

 It was also a fun test to see if all the hype around **"vibe coding"** held up...
 *Spoiler: It actually did!* 🚀

-It all started as an experiment: dropping a Ticker screenshot into Claude and asking it to write a PowerShell script to replicate the view (*"let's see what happens..."*).
+It all started as an experiment: dropping a Ticker screenshot into Claude and asking it to write a PowerShell script to replicate the view, *"let's see what happens..."*
 2 minutes later, I had a working draft!

 From there, I decided to bring in some of the missing features I enjoy in Yahoo Finance web interface directly to my beloved terminal: